 ii Sale, import and export of extracted or processed minerals

-Other than the special permits required for processing, possessing, transporting or exporting of precious metals, diamonds and nuclear materials, there are no general restrictions on the sale, import and export of extracted or processed minerals.
+Other than the special permits required for processing, possessing, transporting or exporting precious metals, diamonds and nuclear materials, there are no general restrictions on the sale, import and export of extracted or processed minerals.
 Imports may be subject to customs duty imposed under the Customs and Excise Act 1964.

-In terms of draft amendments to the MPRDA currently subject to public comment, the government proposes imposing certain restrictions on the export of unprocessed minerals, in an effort to promote local beneficiation of minerals.
+Under the terms of draft amendments to the MPRDA currently subject to public comment, the government proposes imposing certain restrictions on the export of unprocessed minerals, in an effort to promote local beneficiation of minerals.

 iii Foreign investment